Powerlearnproject/se-assignment-day-2-git-and-github-jesca3142/README.md

 improves the likelyhood of more contributors joining beacuse the project is well understood.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+a public repository is accesible to anyone on the internet while private repository is only accesible to the owner and the team(collaborators).
+Advantages of public repository;
+It is cost free
+icreased visibility
+open source collaboration

+Disadvantages of public repository;
+unwanted contibution
+security is at risks

+Advantages of private repository;
+its confidential
+controlled collaboration
+security is improved

+Disadvantages of private repository;
+less visibility
+only aproved members can conribute it has paid plans

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?